Resident Evil 3: Nemesis: Plot

-After she regains consciousness, Jill proceeds towards the Raccoon Park and enters the park caretaker's cabin.
-There, she runs into Nikolai, who reveals that he is a "supervisor" sent into Raccoon City to gather combat data of Umbrella's bioweapons.
-Nikolai retreats, and Jill is confronted by a massive worm-like creature.
-Jill defeats the creature and escapes to an abandoned factory at the rear of the park.
-Inside the factory, Jill meets up with Carlos, who tells her that the U.S. government is planning to launch a nuclear missile into Raccoon City to eradicate the T-virus infestation.
-After confronting Nemesis and grabbing a keycard needed to escape, Jill learns from the factory's control tower that the missile attack on Raccoon City has begun, with only a short time left before the city is destroyed.
+After she regains consciousness on the morning of October 1, 1998, Jill proceeds towards the Raccoon Park to search for an escape route and enters the park caretaker's cabin.
+There, she runs into Nikolai, who reveals that he is a "supervisor" sent into Raccoon City to gather combat data on Umbrella's bioweapons.
+Nikolai retreats, and Jill later is confronted by the Gravedigger, a massive worm-like creature.
+Jill defeats it and escapes to an abandoned Umbrella factory at the edge of town through the worm’s tunnels.
+Inside the factory, Jill meets up with Carlos, who tells her that the U.S. government is planning to launch an experimental thermobaric missile into Raccoon City to eradicate the T-virus infestation.
+After confronting Nemesis and grabbing a keycard needed to escape, Jill learns that the missile attack on Raccoon City has begun, with only a short time left before the city is destroyed.

 Depending on the path taken by the player, Jill's final encounter with Nikolai will differ.
-In one version of the events, Nikolai will attempt to start a gunfight with Jill, only to be taken by surprise by Nemesis and killed.
-In another event, Nikolai will hijack Jill's intended escape chopper, and the player must choose to either reason with Nikolai or destroy the helicopter.
+In one version of the events, Nikolai will attempt to start a gunfight with Jill, only to be ambushed and killed by Nemesis.
+In another event, Nikolai will hijack Jill's intended escape chopper, and the player must either reason with Nikolai or destroy the helicopter.
 If Jill negotiates with Nikolai, he reveals that he has killed the other supervisors and boasts about collecting the bounty placed on Jill by Umbrella before escaping.
-Regardless of Nikolai's fate, Jill makes her way to the rear yard and confronts Nemesis one last time.
-After an intense battle, Jill defeats Nemesis with the help of a prototype railgun before meeting up with Carlos and escaping the city via a helicopter.
+Regardless of Nikolai's fate, Jill makes her way to the rear yard and confronts Nemesis again.
+After an intense battle, Jill defeats Nemesis with the help of a large prototype railgun before meeting up with Carlos and escaping the city via a helicopter.
 If the previous escape chopper was stolen by Nikolai, Jill and Carlos will instead meet up with S.T.A.R.S.
 Alpha Team's weapons specialist Barry Burton, who helps them escape in his helicopter.
-The nuclear missile vaporizes Raccoon City, and Jill swears revenge on Umbrella.
-A newscast then briefly details the destruction, and offers condolences for the lost lives.
+At sunrise, the missile vaporizes Raccoon City, and Jill swears revenge on Umbrella.
+A newscast then briefly details the destruction and offers condolences for the lost lives.